 We’ve already talked about the prices of oak barrels.
 Depending on the type of wood, they range from 500 to 3,000 dollars for a Barrique of 225 liters.
 For some winemakers, these prices are too high.
 Thus, they developed more affordable ways to make oaked wine:

 - Oak chips are smaller versions of staves.
-Typically, these slices aren’t bigger than one square inch (3x3cm).
+Typically, these slices are not bigger than one square inch (3×3 cm).
 Like staves, vintners add them to wine that ferments or ages in steel tanks.

 - Powder is even more granular than oak chips.
-As a consequence, it doesn’t impart significant oak characteristics on the wine.
-However, it can help remove unwanted vegetal aromas from it to improve the overall drinking experience.
+As a consequence, it does not impart significant oak characteristics to the wine.
+However, it can help remove unwanted vegetal aromas from the wine to improve the overall drinking experience.

-- Oak essence is a liquid that is extracted from oak wood or other plant matter.
-It contains concentrated tannins and is a very cheap substitute for oakwood.
-Wine laws prohibit the use of these essences in many wine regions.
-So it’s rather unlikely that you will find a high-quality wine that was in contact with oak essence during the production process.
+- Oak essence is a liquid extracted from oak wood or other plant matter.
+It contains highly concentrated tannins.
+As it is a very cheap and low-quality substitute for oakwood, the law prohibits the use of these essences in many wine regions.
+So it is rather unlikely that you will find a high-quality oaked wine that was in contact with oak essence during the production process.

 All of these alternatives have a critical disadvantage to barrel-oaking: They don’t expose the wine to air.
 So wines that are oaked with staves, chips, powder, or oak essence can’t develop the complexity and smoothness that barrel-aged wines have.
 With this disadvantage, each of these alternative oaking methods is a trade-off between costs and quality.